Graduate Access Melbourne (GAM) aims to minimise barriers and broaden access to graduate coursework study at the University of Melbourne.

 - A limited number of bursaries are allocated on equity grounds through GAM.

-Commonwealth Supported Places (CSP) Equity places
+Commonwealth Supported Places (CSP) based on Equity

 If you would like to be considered for a Commonwealth Supported Place on equity grounds based on current or continuing circumstances of disadvantage